 Interest begins accumulating on the Federal Unsubsidized Stafford Loan as of the date the funds are disbursed from the lender, and continues to accrue throughout the life of the loan.
 For loans disbursed prior to 7/1/2006 interest is variable and is calculated, on July 1 of each year, on the basis of the prevailing T-bill rate plus 1.7% (during in school, grace and approved deferments) and 2.3% (during repayment and forbearance) with an established ceiling of 8.25%.
 For example, the variable interest rate for the 2011-12 academic year was established on July 1, 2011, as 1.76% (in school) and 2.36% (during repayment and forbearance).
-Effective July 1, 2006 Federal Stafford Loans issued after this date are at a fixed 6.8%. (see chart on page 8 for a complete listing of all interest rates).
+July 1, 2006 to June 30, 2013 Federal Stafford Loans issued between these dates are at a fixed 6.8%.
+Effective July 1, 2013 Federal Loans issued after this date will have a rate based on the 10 yr Treasury Note Index plus 2.05% for Undergraduates and 3.60% for graduates students. (see chart on page 8 for a complete listing of all interest rates).
 Federal Unsubsidized Stafford borrowers have a maximum of ten years to pay off the loan in its entirety, exclusive of periods of grace, deferment or forbearance.
 Please refer to pages 27 & 28 for details regarding Federal Stafford deferment privileges.

-The following are instructions on how to view your non- Federal Direct Loan Federal Subsidized and Unsubsidized Loans online via the World Wide Web.
+The following are instructions on how to view your Federal non-Direct Loan Federal Subsidized and Unsubsidized Loans online.
 They are listed by individual lenders: